Price Bundling Strategy: How To Change Your Marketing Mix To Generate The Highest Additional Profit 📱

 This offer, of course, would only work if customers were reasonably willing to pay for both parts of the bundle.
 If however, they got the bundle wrong and Elton John fans were not as interested in seeing Eric Clapton, they would have to give customers a high discount to sell the bundle and lose a lot of money on the deal.

-A few years ago, Porsche trialled the TV entertainments system in a premium bundled offer under the 911 versus Cayenne brands.
+A few years ago, Porsche trialled TV entertainment system in a premium bundled offer under the 911 versus Cayenne brands.
 Their initial hypothesis must have been that all customers would want a TV in the car.
 However, over time, they’ve found that some of their premium customers don’t want a TV in the car at all; and that a small group of premium customers valued the car and the price bundle less when the TV was bundled in.

 Porsche surveyed its customers to understand why this was the case.
-They uncovered large differences in opinion about the TV and entertainments system.
+They uncovered large differences in opinion about the TV and entertainment system.
 The findings showed this fairly small and exclusive group didn’t even know that the TV function was available.
 They didn’t care much for it when they were offered it.
 They also found that when the TV was bundled in, customers perceived the car to be less valuable.
 Many of them that did get a premium range Porsche with a TV didn’t even use it that much anyway.

 They looked at their broader customer group and how they valued a car with or without a TV.

-Rule 3: Don’t encourage your customer to make price or cost based comparisons.
+Rule 3: Don’t encourage your customer to make price or cost-based comparisons.
 This encourages them to compare your price bundling strategy with your competitors.
 They will inevitably look for the lowest price.

 Verizon weighed up whether they should create bundles focused on price savings or benefits for phone and tablet + accessory products.
 In the end, they decided to highlight convenience and improved device performance as the primary benefits of bundling; not cost savings to customers.

 During their price trials, they found focusing on monetary value worked only for price-sensitive consumers.
 These people needed a reason to make a purchase sooner rather than later.
-However, they also found that this same price-sensitive customers would price shop their competitors (i.e., cost-focused approach).
+However, they also found that these same price-sensitive customers would price shop their competitors (i.e., cost-focused approach).

 What these customers would do when a low-cost bundle was offered to them was line up several similar price bundles in the market (Verizon and alternative).
 They then compare the prices and buy the lowest priced offer (i.e., a basic competitive pricing strategy).
 They would only return if Version’s bundle price strategy were the lowest price.